-Catalyst preparation: The dealuminated zeolite deH-Y ($n{Si}/n{Al} = 5.4$) was obtained by steaming zeolite H-Y ($n{Si}/n{Al} = 2.7$), leading to a material with extra-framework aluminum species, which act as Lewis acid sites.
-Before the use of zeolite deH-Y for https://michael-hunger.de in situ pulsed-flow experiments, the sample material was dehydrated in a glass tube connected with a vacuum line (see "sample tube system 1" and "vacuum line 1" via link "In Situ Solid-State NMR Techniques").
-This treatment starts with an evacuation at room temperature for ca. 10 minutes followed by a temperature ramp from room temperature to $T=393~\rm K$ within 2 hours.
-At this temperature, the sample is dehydrated for 2 hours.
-Subsequently, the temperature is increased up to $T=723~\rm K$ within 3 hours and evacuated at this temperature for 12 hours.
-Finally, the sample tube system is closed via the vacuum valve and disconnected from "vacuum line 1" after this line is ventilated with air.
-The transfer of the dehydrated sample into the MAS NMR rotor is performed without air contact, e.g., in a glove box purged with dry nitrogen gas (see Section "mini glove box" via link "In Situ Solid-State NMR Techniques").
+Catalyst preparation: The dealuminated zeolite deH-Y ($n{Si}/n{Al} = 5.4$) was obtained by steaming zeolite H-Y ($n{Si}/n{Al} = 2.7$), leading to a material with extra-framework aluminum species acting as Lewis acid sites.
+Before the use of zeolite deH-Y for in situ pulsed-flow experiments, the sample material was dehydrated in a "sample tube system 1" at "vacuum line 1" (see Sections "sample tube system 1" and "vacuum line 1", accessible via link "In Situ Solid-State NMR Techniques").
+This treatment starts with an evacuation at room temperature for ca. 10 minutes, followed by a temperature ramp from room temperature to T = 393 K within 2 hours.
+At this temperature, the sample was dehydrated for 2 hours.
+Subsequently, the temperature was increased up to T = 723 K within 3 hours and evacuated at this temperature for 12 hours.
+Finally, the sample tube system was closed via the vacuum valve and disconnected from "vacuum line 1" (after this line is ventilated with air).
+The transfer of the dehydrated sample into the MAS NMR rotor is performed without air contact in a glove box (see Section "mini glove box", accessible via link "In Situ Solid-State NMR Techniques"), purged with dry nitrogen gas.

-In situ studies: The in situ 13C stopped-flow MAS NMR spectra in Figs. 1 and 2 were recorded using the equipment described in Section "equipment 2" and a 7 mm hightemperature MAS NMR probe of Doty Scientific Instruments, modified as described in Section "flow probe 3", both accessible via link "In Situ Solid-State NMR Technique".
+In situ studies: The in situ 13C stopped-flow MAS NMR spectra in Figs. 1 and 2 were recorded using the equipment described in Section "equipment 2" and a 7 mm high-temperature MAS NMR probe of Doty Scientific Instruments, modified as described in Section "flow probe 3", both accessible via link "In Situ Solid-State NMR Technique".
 Prior to the in situ experiments, ca. 100 mg of dehydrated zeolite deH-Y were filled into an MAS NMR rotor under dry nitrogen in a glove box and pressed to a cylindrical catalyst bed.
-After transferring the rotor into the MAS NMR probe without contact to air, the zeolite sample was additionally treated at T = 573 K for 1 h under a flow of dry nitrogen and then kept at the chosen reaction temperature.
+Subsequently, the MAS rotor was closed with a rotor cap containing a hole in the center.
+After transferring the rotor into the MAS NMR probe without contact to air, the zeolite sample was additionally treated at T = 573 K for 1 h under a flowing dry nitrogen gas and, then, kept at the chosen reaction temperature.
 Subsequently, a pulse of 7.8 mg ethyl-d5-benzene (deuterated ethyl groups, deuteration degree of 99.3%, Dr. Ehrenstorfer GmbH, Germany) was injected into the 7 mm MAS NMR rotor using a micro pump (see "equipment 2").
 The loading of the zeolite deH-Y obtained by this way was adjusted to ca. 1 ethyl-d5-benzene per supercage.
-For the quantitative evaluation of H/D exchange kinetics, the 1H MAS NMR signal of hydrogen atoms at the non-deuterated benzene rings (signal at δ{1H} = 7.3 ppm) was utilized as internal intensity standard.
-The in situ 1H pulsed-flow MAS NMR spectra were recorded at the resonance frequency of $v_0 = 400.1$ MHz with a repetition time of 8 s.
+For the quantitative evaluation of the H/D exchange kinetics, the 1H MAS NMR signal of hydrogen atoms at the non-deuterated benzene rings ($\delta{1H} = 7.3$ ppm) was utilized as internal intensity standard.
+The in situ 1H pulsed-flow MAS NMR spectra were recorded at a Bruker MSL 400WB spectrometer with a resonance frequency of $v_0 = 400.1$ MHz, a sample spinning rate of $v{rot} \cong 2$ kHz, and using a repetition time of 8 s.